thepokesimmer/2024-PHB/README.md

 *These Scripts are designed to use auto-script size for the character sheet.*

-*These Scripts are not designed with Adventure League in mind, for any necessary AL adjustments please see ReadingToskr's AL addon scripts found here.* https://github.com/Ratatoskr589/MPMB-Extra-Script-Code
+*These Scripts are not designed with Adventure League in mind, for any necessary AL adjustments please see ReadingToskr's AL addon scripts found here.
+These scripts get added after any of the scripts in this repository as the augment/change these scripts.* https://github.com/Ratatoskr589/MPMB-Extra-Script-Code

 # 2024-PHB